Waveform Modelling for the Laser Interferometer Space Antenna: Modelling approaches for compact binaries

 The non-precessing quasi-circular sector will provide important initial guidance on how to connect with EMRI descriptions (or to which degree this is possible).
 This will provide an arena for toy-model explorations of highly accurate models in limited regions of parameter space, determining the limits of accuracy and computational efficiency that can be achieved, as well as studying issues of accuracy and efficiency related to the LISA detector response.
 It is therefore important to continue pushing to higher accuracies with these models.

 The development of accurate phenomenological models of precessing systems is expected in both the time and frequency domains.
-Time-domain models will build on \cite{Estelles:2020osj}, which is foreseen to serve as a testing ground to calibrate to \NR and describe effects such as the mode asymmetry associated with large recoils \cite{Bruegmann:2007bri,Ramos-Buades:2020noq,Kalaghatgi:2020gsq}.
-Further progress in the precessing inspiral will crucially depend on progress with approximations, such as those based on the MSA \cite{Chatziioannou:2017tdw} or dynamical renormalisation group (DRG) \cite{Galley:2016zee,Yang:2019oqm}.
+Time-domain models will build on \cite{Estelles:2020osj}, which is foreseen to serve as a testing ground to further extend the calibration to \NR, and will facilitate to use time domain implementations of the LISA response function.
+Further progress in the precessing inspiral will also crucially depend on progress with approximations that reduce the need for NR calibration for the inspiral across the large parameter space of precessing binaries, such as those based on the MSA \cite{Chatziioannou:2017tdw} or dynamical renormalisation group (DRG) \cite{Galley:2016zee,Yang:2019oqm}.
 In order to accurately describe the late inspiral, merger and ringdown of precessing systems in the frequency domain, further tests and implementations of the strategies discussed in \cite{Marsat:2018oam} will be required, such as analytical treatments that go beyond the \SPA.

 Eccentric waveform modes are again likely to require cross-pollination between frequency and time domain models (motivating in part the development of PhenomT in parallel to PhenomX), and significant advances in the development of analytical descriptions for the inspiral phase of spinning and eccentric binaries.
 This is particularly true where binary systems show both precession and eccentricity.
 It will be important to understand whether simple approaches twisting up eccentric waveforms will be sufficient for moderate \SNR.
 Further investigations will determine if these prescriptions are adequate to determine binary parameters with sufficient accuracy, such that only a moderate number of NR waveforms is required to develop an accurate local model for high \SNR events.